 Policies might change from time to time, so be prepared and check their website for the latest information: http://www.victoriafalls-guide.net/univisa-zimbabwe-zambia.html

 What is the best time to go?

 The seasonal rise and fall of the Zambezi River change the look of the Falls on a daily basis.
 The western side of the Falls is lower than the eastern side and therefore carries the most water all year round.
-The Falls is at High Water in March to June and Low Water in September to December, while the portion from Livingstone island onward dries up almost completely during Low Water.
+The Falls is at High Water from March to June and Low Water from September to December, while the portion from Livingstone island onward dries up almost completely during Low Water.

 Visitors could feel humbled by the power of the waterfall as they witness the tumbling water mass below them during High Water, however, the spray often obscures the waterfall making it a bit difficult to see and photograph.
 I felt like walking through a thunderstorm and basically, I couldn’t actually see the falls clearly in the middle, but at the same time, it was quite an overwhelming experience.

 Visitors could have a better look of the falls and even get close during Low Water, like walking on the edge of the waterfall and feel the height of the cliff at the Devil’s pool, or rafting in the gorges.
 So, each time of the year has its advantages and disadvantages.